coniferprod/KSynthLib/README.md

 ## Testing

-There is an associated test project with unit tests created using xUnit.
+There is an associated test project with unit tests created using [xUnit](https://xunit.net/).
 Run the unit tests with:

     dotnet test

+For testing the K4 features you should first download the [original factory patches](https://kawaius.com/technical-support-division/software-os/) for the K4 as MIDI System Exclusive dump files from Kawai USA.
+Then unzip them into a folder called "Kawai K4 Sounds" in your Documents directory.

 ## Remarks